 Does Protandim Work?

 While I'm very intrigued at the prospect of slowing down aging, I'm not sure if Protandim works or not.
 Even though there is interesting research, most of it is not on people.
-I'd also like to see someone other than LifeVangate investigate this supplement too as this will only raise the level of trust in the claims.
 So, does Protandim really work?
 Let's just say I'm looking forward to more human research.